 Don’t underestimate breadcrumbs.
 Use them on all pages of your site.
 If you are using Magento to host your E-commerce website, it shows breadcrumbs by default.
 In case, you are using another platform, adding them to your site will boost the output of your SEO efforts.

 7. Using Unoptimized Meta Descriptions

 Unique meta descriptions help search engines to index your site’s pages in their search results and encourage users to click through to your site.
-Most of the E-retailers just copy paste the product description and use it as meta description for their E-commerce website with thousands of products.
+Most of the E-retailers just copy-paste the product description and use it as a meta description for their E-commerce website with thousands of products.